Armfoot/ai-r-quality/README.md

 Pre-processing to clean up irregular measures or to standardize the source files to feed the model may be required.
 [Pre-processed files used in File Charter](https://github.com/Armfoot/file_charter/tree/master/data) may be used as a starting point.

+Linear and logistic regression are appropriate methods to consider in the development of models, due to the regression nature of this problem.
+Cross-validation may avoid overfitting issues in the application of these trained models.

 ## Challenges

 Predictions depend on the amount of available data to train the model for a particular region and may be affected by random environmental changes.